Use cURL Integration With Artifactory

 ErrorCauseResolution

-Progress meter printed before response bodycurl default behaviorAdd -s to suppress: jf rt curl -s -XGET /api/system/ping
+Progress meter printed before response bodycurl default behaviorAdd -s to suppress, for example jf rt curl -s -XGET /api/system/ping.

-Note: Unnecessary use of -X or --request-XGET is redundant; curl infers GET by defaultDrop -XGET for GET requests; use -X only for POST, PUT, DELETE
+Note: Unnecessary use of -X or --request-XGET is redundant because curl infers GET by defaultDrop -XGET for GET requests.
+Use -X only for POST, PUT, or DELETE.